PUB takes over Tuaspring desalination plant from Hyflux

-SINGAPORE - National water agency PUB has taken over the Tuaspring desalination plant from troubled firm Hyflux on Saturday (May 18).
+As of today, national water agency PUB has taken over the Tuaspring desalination plant from troubled water treatment firm Hyflux.

-The transfer came afterthe water purchase agreement with Tuaspring was terminated on Friday.
+The transfer came after the water purchase agreement with Tuaspring was terminated yesterday.

-PUB said in a statement on Saturday that the move was "to safeguard Singapore's water security".
+PUB confirmed the move in a statement at midnight, adding that the move was to safeguard Singapore's water security.

+It had issued Tuaspring a notice last month to take over ownership of the desalination plant for zero dollars and at zero cost to Hyflux.

-It had said previously that it will keep employees with the relevant operational capabilities to run the desalination plant, and that it would "facilitate a smooth transition".
+PUB also said then that it will keep employees with the relevant operational capabilities to run the desalination plant, and that it would facilitate a smooth transition.

 The desalination facility is part of the Tuaspring Integrated Water and Power Plant that cost Hyflux $1.05 billion.

+It had borrowings of $2.95 billion as of March 31 last year.

-On Thursday, United Arab Emirates entity Utico said it had asked the PUB to delay the takeover as it was hoping to enter a deal with Hyflux to fix the operational and financial defaults at Tuaspring Integrated Water and Power Plant that Hyflux had failed to rectify.
+On Thursday, United Arab Emirates utilities group Utico said it had asked PUB to delay the takeover as the firm was hoping to enter a deal with Hyflux to fix the operational and financial defaults at Tuaspring that Hyflux had failed to rectify.

 The defaults, coupled with a failed $530 million rescue deal by Indonesian consortium SM Investments, resulted in PUB stepping in.